Nepal profile - Timeline

 Maoists join government

-2007 April - Maoists join interim government, a move that takes them into the political mainstream.
+2007 April - Maoists join an interim government, a move which brings them into the political mainstream.

 2007 September - Three bombs hit Kathmandu in the first attack in the capital since the end of the Maoist insurgency.

 Maoists quit the interim government, demanding the abolition of the monarchy.
 November's constituent assembly elections are postponed.